 – Scoring: Each pair that correctly ties the bandages gets a point for their patrol.
 The first pair to run back to their patrol scores an additional point.

 – Materials: ten numbered cards (1 through 10: card 2 is a double, card 6 is a triple, card 10 is a home run, all other cards are singles), list of questions based on Tenderfoot, Second and First Class first aid requirements

 – Method: A miniature baseball diamond is marked out on the floor.
 The first patrol lines up behind home plate.
-The “umpire” (game leader) holds the cards in his hands.
+The “umpire” (game leader) holds the cards in their hands.
 In turn, each Scout in that patrol tries to answer a question given to him by the umpire.
-If the Scout gives the correct answer, he draws a card.
-He scores whatever hit is indicated on the card and becomes a base runner as in regular baseball.
-If he does not answer the question correctly, he is out.
+If the Scout gives the correct answer, they draw a card.
+They score whatever hit is indicated on the card and become a base runner as in regular baseball.
+If they do not answer the question correctly, they’re out.
 After three outs, the next patrol comes to bat.

 – Scoring: The patrol with the most runs after two innings is the winner.